bodkan/smbe2021/README.md

 ## *Companion repository for our [SMBE 2021 poster](SMBE2021_poster.pdf)*

+I like [binder](http://mybinder.org) so much that in the long run, I intend to maintain this Github repository as a collection of interactive demo scripts showcasing the [_slendr_](https://bodkan.net/slendr) package instead of a one-off for the SMBE 2021 poster session.
+If you're interested, it might make sense to come back for later updates.

 ## Running the code from our poster

 You can open an RStudio session with the example script from our poster directly in your web browser (no installation needed):